How to find out what is tripping my electric

 3. Disconnect Devices and Appliances: In some cases, a short circuit can be caused by a specific device or appliance.
 Disconnect all devices and appliances on the suspected circuit and switch on the power.
 If the breaker does not trip, gradually reconnect each appliance until the faulty one is identified.

-See also How to train your dragon pron
+See also How to draw bread

 4. Inspect Wiring: If none of the previous steps reveal any issues, it’s time to inspect the wiring.
 Check for loose, damaged, or poorly insulated wires.
 Pay close attention to areas where wires pass through walls, floors, or ceilings.
 If necessary, consult an electrician to carry out a thorough inspection.